MicrosoftDocs/dynamics365smb-docs/business-central/product-help-and-support.md

 [!INCLUDE[azure-ad-to-microsoft-entra-id](~/../shared-content/shared/azure-ad-to-microsoft-entra-id.md)]

-Organizations that use [!INCLUDE[prod_long](includes/prod_long.md)] can get technical support for any issues that they may experience.
+Organizations that use [!INCLUDE[prod_long](includes/prod_long.md)] can get technical support for any issues that they might experience.
 In this article, we show you the following information and many other tips for how to use [!INCLUDE[prod_short](includes/prod_short.md)]:

 - Learn how your AI-powered assistant [can guide and explain](#chat-with-copilot)
 - Learn how to [get unblocked](#in-product-tips)